 Before replanting a new crop of citrus in the Farmlands, a farmer has to evaluate a host of considerations.
-These include factors such as out-of-area competition from South America, increasing pumping costs, the immigration issue regarding labor, frost potential, the varying value of harvested crops, trucking costs, insect infestation, re-drilling deeper wells and the presence of a continued reliable source of water for irrigation.
+These include factors such as out-of-area competition from South America, increasing pumping costs, labor, frost potential, the varying value of harvested crops, trucking costs, insect infestation, re-drilling deeper wells and the presence of a continued reliable source of water for irrigation.